-Litecoin Cash (LCC) is a hard fork of Litecoin (LTC), the world’s fifth largest cryptocurrency in terms of market capitalisation according to CoinMarketCap.
+Litecoin Cash (LCC) is a hard fork of Litecoin (LTC), which, as of 21 February 2018, is the world’s fifth largest cryptocurrency in terms of market capitalization according to CoinMarketCap.

 Launched on 18 February 2018, this proof-of-work cryptocurrency uses the SHA-256 algorithm and aims to offer improved transaction processing and to allow for older mining hardware to be put to use.